Did you suffer an aortic aneurysm after taking Cipro?

 Recent studies have linked this popular antibiotic to the life-threatening injuries aortic aneurysm and aortic dissection.

 If you or someone you love was injured as a result of taking Cipro, you may be entitled to financial compensation.
-Call the lawyers at Hood National Law Group today to see if you qualify for a Cipro Lawsuit.
+Call the lawyers at National Injury Help today to see if you qualify for a Cipro Lawsuit.
 There may be substantial cash awards from claims and settlements from a Cipro class action lawsuit.

 Call 1-800-214-1010 for a free case evaluation, or use the form on the right-hand side of the screen.

 Cipro is among the most-prescribed antibiotics in the United States.
 It is often used to treat common illnesses like bronchitis, sinus infections and urinary tract infections.

 Cipro belongs to a class of drugs called fluoroquinolones.
 After the first of these medications were approved by the Food and Drug Administration in the late 1980s, they quickly became the highest-selling antibiotics in the country, climbing from 7 million prescriptions in 1995 to 22 million prescriptions in 2002.
 Today, more than 26 million people are prescribed a fluoroquinolone antibiotic in the United States each year.